QuantumImmortality/Auto-File-Backup/README.md

 \
 **Backup Directory**

-In the *Configuration.txt* file is the parameter *BACKUPDIR* next to it is the absolute path to the backup directory, e.g.\
+In the *Configuration.txt* file is the parameter `BACKUPDIR` next to it is the absolute path to the backup directory, e.g.\
-`BACKUPDIR C:\CopyTo` replace this with your own backup directory.
+`BACKUPDIR C:\CopyTo` replace the *C:\CopyTo*  with your own backup directory.
 Note if the backup directory doesn't exist it will be created.

 \
 **Targets To Backup**